-Our staff have different backgrounds but each have specialized training and post-secondary education in fields that include animal health, biology, geography, and environmental sciences.
-All of our staff share a common link - not only do they have a passion for wildlife but they have dedicated many hours volunteering in the field and they continue to work on professional development.
+Our staff have different backgrounds but each has specialized training and post-secondary education in fields that include animal health, biology, geography, and environmental sciences.
+All of our staff share a common link - not only do they have a passion for wildlife, but they have dedicated many hours volunteering in the field and they continue to work on professional development.
+Even our staff alumni go on to do amazing things!

 Kari Marks, BSc, MSc

-Kari grew up in the small community of Saltair on Vancouver Island and graduated from the University of Victoria with a BSc in Geography.
-After travelling and working in Canada, Asia and Australia, she went on to complete an MSc at the University of Guelph, Ontario.
+Kari grew up in the small community of Saltair on Vancouver Island and graduated from the University of Victoria (BSc, Geography).
+After travelling and working in Canada, Asia and Australia, she went on to complete an MSc at the University of Guelph.
 Her thesis focused on tropical wetland ecology and her field research was conducted in Sulawesi, Indonesia.
 She then worked for 3 years as an environmental consultant based out of Hanoi, Vietnam for clients including a Swedish engineering firm, WWF and the Canadian Embassy.
 During this period her son was born.
-Upon return to Canada she and her family spent time travelling around British Columbia before moving to Stockholm, Sweden.
+Upon return to Canada, she and her family spent time travelling around BC before moving to Stockholm, Sweden.
 During her 3 years in Sweden she took intensive language training, travelled to many parts of Europe, brought her daughter into the world, and continued to work part-time as an international environmental consultant on projects including national oil spill contingency plans for the Gulf of Thailand and the South China Sea.
-Following this Kari and her family again returned to Canada and spent another year travelling North America before choosing the west coast as their home.
-Once the family was established in Saanich, Kari worked for 9 years as the Manager of the Institute for Coastal and Ocean Research at the University of Victoria before becoming the manager of BC SPCA Wild ARC.
-Kari maintains a passion for the natural environment and the variety of life that is found in all parts of the world, and throughout her career and her travels has been involved in many animal conservation projects.
+Following this, Kari and her family again returned to Canada and landed in Saanich.
+Kari worked for 9 years as the Manager of the Institute for Coastal and Ocean Research at UVic before becoming Wild ARC Manager in June 2011.
+Kari maintains a passion for the natural environment and the variety of life that is found in all parts of the world.

 Heather Schmitt, BA, MES

 Heather grew up in North Saanich and graduated from the University of Victoria in 2006 with a degree in Philosophy and Environmental Studies, with a minor in English.
 She went on to earn a Master of Environmental Studies degree from Queen's University in 2008.
 Her area of study was place-based environmental politics, a topic that suited her passion for life on the West Coast.
-Heather's interest in animal welfare and wildlife rehabilitation is long-standing – she volunteered at Wild ARC over a decade ago as part of her high school career preparation program.
+Heather's interest in animal welfare and wildlife rehabilitation is long-standing – she volunteered at Wild ARC shortly after the centre first opened its doors as part of her high school career preparation program.
 After graduating from Queen's, Heather worked for two years at Toronto Wildlife Centre, staffing their busy Wildlife Hotline and working with members of the public to get help for sick, injured, and orphaned wild animals.
 Much as she enjoyed her time back East, the lure of the Island was strong.
-She moved back to Victoria in June of 2011, just in time to participate in the Wild ARC summer internship program.
-Heather joined Wild ARC's team as part-time Assistant Manager in February 2012.
+She moved back to Victoria in June 2011, just in time to participate in the Wild ARC summer internship program.
+Heather joined Wild ARC's staff team as Assistant Manager in February 2012.

 Senior Wildlife Rehabilitator

 Katie’s passion for wildlife began when she was very young, growing up in the country in northern Alberta, spending most of her time outside in the fields and forests.
 Her parents and grandfather are avid naturalists, inspiring Katie to understand the natural environment.
 She gained a deeper appreciation for wildlife when she started volunteering at Calgary Wildlife Rehabilitation Society while attending University of Calgary, studying Zoology.
 She became a CWRS staff member and discovered she wanted to make wildlife rehabilitation a life-long career.
 To achieve this, Katie started her Animal Health Technologist degree at Olds College while continuing to work at both CWRS and Medicine River Wildlife Center in northern Alberta as the Animal Care Coordinator.
 After graduation, she worked with exotic animals to enhance her knowledge of avian and small mammal medicine.
 To enhance her triage and emergency response skills, she also worked as an ER tech at Western Veterinary Specialist and Emergency Center.
 Katie then trained as veterinary surgical nurse in both orthopedics and oncology and was on her way to becoming certified in this speciality, but then realized it was too far from her passion, working with wildlife.
-Katie worked as an RAHT in Nelson BC, gaining more experience with anesthesia and was a member of Jaltemba Animal Rescue in Mexico.
+Katie worked as an RVT in Nelson BC, gaining more experience with anesthesia and was a member of Jaltemba Animal Rescue in Mexico.
 All of this experience brought her closer to the goal of focusing on wildlife rehabilitation, which was achieved by joining Wild ARC in spring 2013.
-She plans to complete the IWRC Basic Wildlife Rehabilitation Certificate in the near future and continue her education in this field.
+She has completed the IWRC Basic Wildlife Rehabilitation Certificate since joining the Wild ARC team, and is eager to continue her education in this field.

 Wallis Moore Reid